vespa-engine/documentation/en/performance/vespa-query-tracing.md

 - [summary-features](../reference/schema-reference.html#summary-features) used to return computed
  [rank features](../reference/rank-features.html) from the content nodes.

-Let us create a dedicated [document-summary](../document-summaries.html) which only contain the `track_id` field.
+Let us create an explicit [document-summary](../document-summaries.html) which only contain the `track_id` field.
 Since `track_id` is defined in the schema as `attribute`, summary fetches using this document summary will be requesting data from in-memory.
 Plus the network footprint per hit becomes smaller.